microsoft/generative-ai-for-beginners/12-designing-ux-for-ai-applications/README.md

 After completing this lesson, check out our [Generative AI Learning collection](https://aka.ms/genai-collection?WT.mc_id=academic-105485-koreyst) to continue leveling up your Generative AI knowledge!

-Head over to Lesson 13 where we will look at how to [design UX for AI applications](../13-securing-ai-applications/README.md?WT.mc_id=academic-105485-koreyst)!
+Head over to Lesson 13 where we will look at how to [securing AI applications](../13-securing-ai-applications/README.md?WT.mc_id=academic-105485-koreyst)!